johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 \**Before embarking on our work with Excel, be sure you are clear what each of the following refers to with respect to Excel:* `workbook`, `worksheet`, `row`, `column`, `cell`.

-Now that we have the data in digital form, we need to get it into Excel so that each value is in its own cell.
-There are two, somewhat imperfect, methods to do this, each requiring a bit of manual editing.
+Now that we have obtained the data in digital form, we need to get it into *Excel* so that each value is in its own cell.
+We'll discuss two, somewhat imperfect, methods to do this, each requiring a bit of manual editing.
+We also present a third, more automated method.
+However, while this third method may seem easier, it is less transparent to what is going on an also seems a bit unstable with the current release of *Excel*.

 ###### Method 1:

-1. Select the entire contents of the web page with the discharge data.
+1. Select the entire contents of the web page containing the discharge data.
 (Tip: use `ctrl`-`a` )

-2. `Copy` the contents and `paste` them into a new Excel worksheet.
+2. Copy (`ctrl`-`c`) the contents from the browser and paste (`ctrl`-`v`) them into a new *Excel* worksheet.

-3. Notice that the contents are lumped into a single column, which is a problem.
-To fix this, you can use the

-   `Text to Columns` command.
+   *Notice that the contents are lumped into a single column, which prevents us from properly working with the data.
+To fix this, you can use the `Text to Columns` command.*

-  4. Select the row of text you want to convert into columns (Click the header of Row `A`)
+  3. To convert text to data, first select the cells containing text you want to convert into columns.
+For us, its the entire first column, which you can select by click the header of Column `A`.
-  5. From the `Data` menu, click the `Text to Columns` command.
+  4. From the `Data` menu, click the `Text to Columns` command in the `Data Tools` panel.
-  6. In the wizard, specify that your data are `delimited` by a `space`, and then click `Finish`.
+  5. In the wizard, specify that your data are `delimited` by a `space`, and then click `Finish`.

-This works, but not perfectly.
+*This works, but not perfectly.
 Notice the data (starting in row 34) are in columns now, but the column headers don’t match the data fields until 2004 when minimum and maximum discharge were collected.
 We, need to be careful for these types of errors using this method.
-Let's look at an alternative method and see whether it works better...
+Let's look at an alternative method and see whether it works better...*

 ###### Method 2:

-1. Clear the contents of your Excel spreadsheet and copy the contents of the NWIS data web page, if necessary.
+1. Clear the contents of your Excel spreadsheet and copy the contents of the NWIS data web page again, if necessary.
 2. In your blank worksheet, right-click cell A1 and select `Paste Special...` from the context menu.
 3. In the Paste Special wizard, select `text` and hit `OK`.
 Notice that the data are in the correct columns!
 4. Rename the worksheet "`Raw`" and save your workbook.

 ###### Method 3:

-*(Note, this method is somewhat buggy and may take a bit longer to complete...)*
+*(Note, this method is somewhat buggy and may take a bit longer to run...)*

 1. From the `Data` menu, select `From Web`.
 2. In the `New Web Query` window, copy and paste the NWIS data web page's [URL](https://waterdata.usgs.gov/nwis/dv?cb_00060=on&format=rdb&site_no=02087500&referred_module=sw&period=&begin_date=1930-10-01&end_date=2017-09-30) into the `Address:` box and click `Go`.